dreshetnyak/AudioCat/README.md

 # Audio Cat Tool

 **Audio Cat Tool** is a utility for con**cat**enating audio files.
 It provides a user interface for [FFMpeg](https://ffmpeg.org/) CLI tools (which are required for proper functioning).
-The tool supports MP3 and AAC encodings, which can be packaged in various audio container formats.
+The tool supports MP3, AAC, OPUS, VORBIS, WMA, WAV and FLAC encodings, which can be packaged in various audio container formats.
 It does not re-encode the audio; instead, it performs demuxing and remuxing, ensuring there is no loss in audio quality.
 Additionally, it allows for the preservation of media tags and cover images.
-Tags can be edited, and cover images can be added from image files.
+Tags and chapters can be created and edited, cover images can be added from image files.

 ## Screenshot
 ![Screenshot](App.png)

 ## Version History

-### AudioCat 5.0.0.alpha3
+### AudioCat 5.0.0
-Bug.
-Chapter generation template initial value was not set.
-Bug.
-Chapters edit text to trim type is not selected by default.
-Bug.
-Chapters generator existing tags and its options was shown even if there are no tags; same for existing chapters.

-Work in progress, remaking the the chapters generator.
-Added a CUE parser and builder, not yet wired it up.

-Note.
-Unable to add CUE in chapters editor.
-Because the track index does not indicate duration of a track, which results in that we cannot establish the duration of the last track without probing the file to know the duration of the file.
-The cue files need to be added using the files adding option.
-On the other hand the files are already added, and probed so we do know the sizes.

-Backlog.
-Bug.
-Opus, adding tags and saving file does not save the tags to the file.
-Add full support for opus.
-Opus format identified as ogg, need to investigate.
-Update the app description.
-Redo the gray icons.
-Need overlapping chapters detection.
-When cleaning output chapters activate the output tab.
-Automate FFMpeg download if it is not found.
-'These files already added', add 'Add anyway' option.
-Chapters generator, add capital case and transliterate options.
+Chapters generator has been completely re-done.
+Added opus format support.
+Multiple code bug fixes.

 #### Notes.
 **Tags support.** The supported tags are specific to a particular file format.
 As a result, if you set a tag and the output format doesn't support it, it may be missing in the output file.<br>